 Since a number of our readers have emailed us asking which accessories we’d recommend for the camera, I’ve prepared a list of the products I’ve personally found the most useful.
 You may find that many are repeat items from other lists we’ve prepared about similar mirrorless cameras, but this is simply because we’ve enjoyed using them so much.

 Finally, as we obviously haven’t tried every accessory on the market, we encourage you to share your two cents in the comments section if you have a favourite a6000 accessory to recommend!

 Ethics statement: The following are accessories we have used and enjoyed on our Sony a6000.
 We were not asked to write anything about these accessories, nor were we provided any other compensation of any kind.
 Within the article, there are affiliate links.
-If you decided to buy something after clicking the link, we will receive a small commission that helps to support our website.
+If you decided to buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 Extra batteries and a wall battery charger

 These two accessories go hand-in-hand, and are probably the only “must have” items on this list, not only for a6000 users but for anyone who owns a Sony mirrorless camera.